Music Lessons: Child Protection Policy

 I will not take pupils alone in a car on journeys, however short, without the parent’s prior agreement.
 I do not communicate with pupils via Facebook or using other informal communication tools.

 I will always ask permission if I wish to take pictures of children.
-I will not use those pictures on my website or business Facebook page without the express permission of both parents and pupils.
+I will not use those pictures on my website or business social media pages without the express permission of both parents and pupils.

 Parents and carers are asked to supply emergency contact details and to fill in a form on any health needs and allergies the pupil may have that may require physical attention.
 They will be asked about any special educational needs the child may have.
 This is only so I can adjust my teaching methods if required.
 They are also asked to be clear about who is collecting pupils.
 I will not allow pupils to leave by themselves without the written permission of a parent or carer.
 All information supplied will be treated as strictly confidential.